Radiocycle21/Pyspark_Scania_aps_data_anaytics_project/README.md

 This project analyzes the **Air Pressure System (APS) dataset from Scania trucks** using **PySpark**.
 The primary focus is on **Exploratory Data Analysis (EDA), advanced analytics**, and **data engineering techniques**.

-The dataset contains **sensor readings and system indicators** collected from heavy-duty truck engines, with the target of predicting whether a truck will experience a component failure that requires replacement.
+The dataset contains **sensor readings and system indicators** collected from heavy-duty truck, with the target of predicting whether a truck will experience a component failure that requires replacement.
 Since the dataset consists mostly of numeric fields without clear dimensions, it is treated as a **fact-style dataset** and explored through summarization, aggregations, and statistical profiling.

 🎯 **Objectives**